SemkiShow/native-menu-bar/README.md

 Additionally on mac, Automatic Reference Counting (ARC) should be disabled for `native_menu_bar.c`.
 If you have ARC enabled for you project you can disable it for individual files by adding the flag `-fno-objc-arc` in _project name_ > Targets > _project name_ > Build Phases > Compile Sources.

+To see an example of how I compile the examples with premake, read the [premake file](./examples/premake5.lua).

 ## Building Examples